 Prior to Clark State, Dr. Blondin served as Chancellor of Arkansas Tech University – Ozark Campus and Professor of English for seven years, as well as Chief Academic Officer, Chief Student Officer, Department Chair of English, Communication, and Social Sciences and Instructor of English.
 She holds a Ph.D. in English from Arizona State University; Master of Arts in English from Arizona State University; and Bachelor of Arts from Purdue University majoring in English with a minor in Spanish.

 Dr. Blondin’s national, regional, and local service strengthens Clark State’s responsiveness to workforce and community needs.
-To that end, Dr. Blondin is the immediate past President of the National Council for Workforce Education and on the boards of the Higher Learning Commission and the American Association of Community Colleges.
+Dr. Blondin serves on the boards of the National Council for Workforce Education, the Higher Learning Commission, the American Association of Community Colleges, and Association of Community College Trustees Advisory.
 Additionally, she serves on the boards of the Dayton Development Coalition, Dayton Chamber of Commerce, and the Greater Springfield Chamber of Commerce.
 Dr. Blondin lives in Springfield with her husband, Andy Fox, who is a systems analyst for ABF Freight Systems.
-Their daughter, Helena, is a second-year doctoral student in the Veterinary Medicine program at The Ohio State University.
+Their daughter, Helena, is a third-year doctoral student in the Veterinary Medicine program at The Ohio State University.